OneTwoVLA: A Unified Vision-Language-Action Model with Adaptive Reasoning: Method

 \subsection{Scalable Synthesis of Vision-Language Data with Embodied Reasoning}

 The carefully curated robot data described in Sec.~\ref{sec:curate_robot_data} allows the model to directly learn the desired task, but its size scales linearly with the costly human effort, making large dataset creation impractical.
 To endow our model with stronger generalization and the ability to cope with highly varied scenarios, we leverage off-the-shelf foundation models and design a fully scalable pipeline that synthesizes vision-language data enriched with embodied reasoning.

-This pipeline consists of three steps: 1) We prompt Gemini 2.5 Pro~\citep{GoogleDeepMind2025Gemini} to generate diverse textual descriptions of tabletop layouts featuring common household items; 2) Based on these textual descriptions, we employ the text-to-image generation model FLUX.1-dev~\citep{flux2024} to synthesize high-quality images depicting the tabletop layouts.
-We further augment the synthetic images by randomly applying fisheye distortion or compositing a robot gripper with adaptive brightness, making the visuals more closely resemble real robot observations; 3) Finally, we utilize Gemini 2.5 Pro again to generate task instructions and corresponding reasoning contents for each synthesized image.
+This pipeline consists of three steps: 1) We prompt Gemini 2.5 Pro to generate diverse textual descriptions of tabletop layouts featuring common household items; 2) Based on these textual descriptions, we employ the text-to-image generation model FLUX.1-dev~\citep{flux2024} to synthesize high-quality images depicting the tabletop layouts.
+We further augment the synthetic images by randomly applying fisheye distortion or compositing a robot gripper with adaptive brightness, making the visuals more closely resemble real robot observations; 3) Finally, we utilize Gemini again to generate task instructions and corresponding reasoning contents for each synthesized image.
 Through this pipeline, we automatically generated 16,000 data samples, with examples shown in Fig.~\ref{fig:data} right.

 The generated task instructions fall into two categories: 1) Visual grounding tasks~\citep{shridhar2018interactive, bhat2024hifi, kim2023gvcci}, where the instruction implicitly refers to an object in the image through spatial relationships, attributes, or semantic features.
 The accompanying reasoning must reveal the object's explicit name and, optionally, its location; 2) Long-horizon tasks, where the instruction describes an extended, multi-step objective.
-The reasoning must supply a high-level, step-by-step plan for completing the task.
+The reasoning must supply a high-level, step-by-step plan for completing the task. \lfq{For part of the dataset, we additionally instruct Gemini to incorporate elements of human–robot interaction into the plan.} A detailed quality analysis of the synthetic data, along with additional examples, is provided in Appendix \ref{appendix_vl_example}.